calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * [Ms McInerney’s “Book of Consequences” Detention System](https://lauramcinerney.com/ms-mcinerneys-book-of-consequences-detention-system/)
     * > They WILL happen - mean what you say
+    * WRITE IT!
     * > the initial question on the sheet asked pupils to write why they were in detention.
-I reckon about 60% of kids said something different to the reason why I had put them on detention.
-Sometimes they even admitted things I hadn’t seen
+      > I reckon about 60% of kids said something different to the reason why I had put them on detention.
+      > Sometimes they even admitted things I hadn’t seen
     * > students lied a lot less about what had happened because their words were being put down on paper.
     * > I always make pupils sign their papers and agree to what their future solution will be.
 Being able to get out those papers if there is ever another detention is VERY helpful for parent’s evening